 The M.P.A. degree is awarded by the faculty upon the student's passing of the Master's Comprehensive Examination and upon completion of the academic program.
 To be eligible for the Comprehensive Examination, a student must be in a "fully admitted" classification and have completed 55 quarter hours of course work.
 Students must take a total of 60 quarter hours of course work.
-Thirty-five hours are in required core courses; 25 hours represent electives to be chosen from the public administration and political science courses offered at the master's level
+Thirty-five hours are in required core courses; 25 hours represent electives to be chosen from the public administration and political science courses offered at the master's level.

-COURSES IN THE M.P.A.
-PROGRAM OF STUDY (PA)
+Courses in the M.P.A.
+Program of Study (PA)

-601 Introduction to Public Administration (5)
+601. Introduction to Public Administration (5).

 Examines the constitutional, institutional, political, and social environment in which public administration occurs and introduces students to the important theories, concepts, functions, and issues in the discipline of public administration.
 Includes consideration of the managerial, political, and legal aspects of public management, the ethical and accountability issues that confront the public administrator, and the impact of social and cultural diversity on the public administrator.
-Students are also acquainted with the procedures, skills, and requirements that are esential for successful completion of the M.P.A. program
+Students are also acquainted with the procedures, skills, and requirements that are esential for successful completion of the M.P.A. program.

-603 Government Organization and Administration (5)
+- Government Organization and Administration (5).

 Surveys major theoretical, conceptual, and ethical issues in understanding the behavior of public organizations.
 Compares the behavior of public and private organizations and introduces strategies for responding to problems in leadership, motivation, structure, decision making, communication, and organizational change.
-Case studies are used to acquaint students with these issues and to emphasize the importance of the ethical and cultural diversity issues that confront the public administrator
+Case studies are used to acquaint students with these issues and to emphasize the importance of the ethical and cultural diversity issues that confront the public administrator. - 604.
+Public Budgeting (5).

-604 Public Budgeting (5)

 An examination of the processes and techniques of public sector budgeting.
-Includes formulation, authorization, appropriation, and execution stages

-605 Human Resource Administration in the Public Sector (5)
+Includes formulation, authorization, appropriation, and execution stages. - Human Resource Administration in the Public Sector (5).
 Course content examines the nature of employment/merit systems in the context of the public sector.
 Focus is on the value/ethical dimensions of the personnel field and on selected personnel processes such as job analysis, job evaluation, recruitment, and selection.
-Considerable attention is also devoted to the legal aspects of human resource administration in a multicultural environment
+Considerable attention is also devoted to the legal aspects of human resource administration in a multicultural environment.

-606 Applied Research and Program Evaluation (5)
+- Applied Research and Program Evaluation (5).

 The application of scientific research methods to administrative problems, including practical methods of gathering, analyzing, and interpreting data.
-Content will include theory and basic techniques underlying quantitative and qualitative analysis of public programs

-607 Public Administration and Policy Formulation (1-5)
+Content will include theory and basic techniques underlying quantitative and qualitative analysis of public programs. - 607.
+Public Administration and Policy Formulation (1-5).

-The process of policy making both within an agency and within the larger context of the total government process, emphasizing policy and program planning, policy implementation, and the value system of administrators

-608 Seminar in Quantitative Decision Making (5)
+The process of policy making both within an agency and within the larger context of the total government process, emphasizing policy and program planning, policy implementation, and the value system of administrators. - 608.
+Seminar in Quantitative Decision Making (5).
 Pr., PA 606.
+A review of quantitative decision-making techniques and procedures currently in use in public agencies.
+Includes such approaches as benefit-cost analysis, decision analysis, and linear programming.